LeelaChessZero/lczero.org/content/blog/2021/2021-06-14-the-importance-of-open-data.md

 {{< tweet 1404360328872402945 >}}

 Both projects have mentioned before that our “teams will join forces to demonstrate our commitment to open source chess engines and training tools, and open data.”
-This is the first concrete result stemming from this effort, and we promise it wont be the last.
+This is the first concrete result stemming from this effort, and we promise it won't be the last.